Mary di Michele

 Mary di Michele (born 6 August 1949) is an Italian-Canadian poet and author.
-She is a professor at Concordia University in Montreal, Quebec where she teaches in creative writing.
+She was a professor at Concordia University in Montreal, Quebec where she taught creative writing until 2015.

 Early life and education

 di Michele was born in Lanciano, Italy.
 She immigrated to Toronto, Ontario with her family in 1955.
 She obtained an Honours B.A. in English Literature at the University of Toronto in 1972.
 Later, she completed an M.A. in English and creative writing at the University of Windsor in 1974.

 Career

 di Michele published her first book of poetry, Tree of August, in 1978.
 She traveled to Chile in 1987 as part of a literary cultural exchange.
 In 1990, she became a professor of English at Concordia University.

 By 1995 di Michele had written six volumes of poetry.
 That year she published her first novel, Under My Skin.
 She continued to write and publish poetry, and in 2005 released a second novel, Tenor of Love.

-In 2017 di Michele published a book of poetry, Bicycle Thieves.
+In 2011 di Michele released The Flower of Youth: Pier Paolo Pasolini Poems which returns to the terror of WWII in Italy and the experiences of her family before she was born.
+It anticipates her next book of poetry on the post-war years, Bicycle Thieves in 2017.

+In 2007 Guernica Editions published Mary di Michele: Essays on Her Works, edited by Joseph Pivato, which includes studies by ten literary critics and indicates the high regard for her literary production.

-In 2018 her works are held in more than 1400 libraries.
+In 2024 her works are held in more than 1400 libraries.